 Mining contribution to the SDG

-The United Nation’s Sustainable Development Goals (SDG) comprises 17 global goals that are interrelated and targeted to cover a broad range of social and economic development issues.
-The SDG replaces the Millennium Development Goals (MDG) and apply to all countries worldwide.
-Development in all sectors can be mapped to the SDGs.
-For mining, such a mapping has been carried out in the following report:
+The SDGs comprise 17 global goals that are interrelated and targeted to cover a broad range of social and economic development issues.
+To achieve the SDGs, the UN has established 169 targets.
+The SDGs apply to all countries worldwide.

 All economic activities and their effects can be mapped against the SDGs and their targets.
 For mining, two such mapping exercises have been conducted on an international level:

 - In June 2022, the UN Sustainable Development Solutions Network (SDSN) published the “Sustainable Development Report 2022”(SDR) with an interactive tool that allows visualising the SDR 2022.
 These dashboards provide a graphic representation of countries’ performance by SDG to identify priorities for action.
 One main finding of this report is that the world is no longer making progress on the SDGs for the second year in a row.
 A global plan to finance the SDGs is needed.
 At mid-point on the way to 2030, policy efforts and commitments supporting the SDGs vary significantly across countries, including among G20 countries.

 In 2020, the Responsible Mining Foundation and CCSI issued a status update.
 The report “Mining and the SDGs: a 2020 status update” assesses what large-scale mining companies are currently doing to integrate the SDGs into their business strategies and to take proactive measures that will help achieve these goals.

 - The ICMM has conducted its own “mapping” of the links of the mining sector with the SDGs, but targeted towards mining companies.
 For each SDG, it presents what companies need to know to minimise impacts and enhance their positive contribution: